P0L3NARUBA/TGMacro-X/README.md

 This repository includes TGMacro X source code and release, also fork of [TGMacro](https://github.com/trksyln/TGMacro)

 * You can download our prebuilt macro program binaries [from releases](https://github.com/P0L3NARUBA/TGMacro-X/releases)
-* For more advanced stuff like compiling tutorial or anything, Head over to [our wiki](https://github.com/P0L3NARUBA/TGMacro-X/wiki)
+* For more advanced stuff like compiling tutorial or et cetera, Head over to [our wiki](https://github.com/P0L3NARUBA/TGMacro-X/wiki)

 ### New Features